wintbiit/NineDNS/README.md

 ```
 Read [Record Provider](provider/README.md) for more details about `providers`.

-And that's all.
-Run `NineDNS` with config file:
+And that's all!
+Run `NineDNS` with config file now:
 ```shell
 $ ninedns -c config.json
 ```